aosabook/500lines/same-origin-policy/doc/chapter.md

 TODO... more here

-Several properties of this mechanism make it less suitable for cross-origin DOM access than PostMessage (discussed shortly).
+Several properties of this mechanism make it less suitable for cross-origin DOM access than PostMessage (which we will discuss shortly).
 First, the mechanism is not general enough.
 While it is possible to use it to enable some kinds of cross-origin communication, this is only limited to those situations in which all ends have the same base domain.